sara-sabr/ITStrategy/_pages/en/capabilities.md

 *To learn more about [Cloud Infrastructure](https://cloud.google.com/solutions/devops/devops-tech-cloud-infrastructure)*

 ### Section 6.
 TEAM EXPERIMENTATION AND STREAMLINING CHANGE APPROVAL
+*Description: Innovate faster by building empowered teams that can try out new ideas without approval from people outside the team.
+Replace heavyweight change-approval process with peer review, to get the benefits of a more reliable, compliant release process without sacrificing speed.*

 Please rate how strongly you agree or disagree with the following statements.
 On my team: